Will A "Do I Want Kids Quiz" Really Help Me Determine My Parenting Future?

 - Do you feel annoyed, indifferent, or useful when you take care of someone else?

 There are several reasons that you might get annoyed about taking care of someone else.
 Perhaps they are capable of doing it themselves or are too lazy.
 They might even take advantage of you.
-This question doesn't take that into account, so answering that you feel annoyed would likely skew the answer to determine that you don't want kids.
+This question doesn’t take that into account, so answering that you feel annoyed on a kids quiz, ebook articles, or professional questionnaires would likely skew the answer to determine that you don’t want kids—and may do so unfairly and inaccurately.

 - Do you feel pressured to have children?